Ghezzo98/AI-in-Mobile-Robotics/README.md

  https://gitlab.com/TrottiFrancesco/mobile_robotics_lab

 ## Files usage
-<li><b>turtlebot3.unity</b> and <b>turtlebot3.unity.meta</b> are the the arena files configuration, containing the agent and the obstacles
+<li><b>turtlebot3.unity</b> and <b>turtlebot3.unity.meta</b> are the the arena files configuration, containing the agent and the obstacles.
-<li><b>follow_shape.py</b> is the core program to run
+<li><b>follow_shape.py</b> is the core program to run.

 ## Algorithm
 Shape identification is performed using two RANSAC regressor, one for the sphere, one for the cube.
 Random sample consensus, RANSAC is an iterative algorithm for the robust estimation of parameters from a subset of inliers from the complete data set.
 It estimates a mathematical model from a data set that contains outliers.
 The RANSAC algorithm works by identifying the outliers in a data set and estimating the desired model using data that does not contain outliers.

-In our project, we used RANSAC to recognize spheres or cubes, fitting the Lidar datas on the two different models learned by the alghoritm
+In our project, we used RANSAC to recognize spheres or cubes, fitting the Lidar datas on the two different models learned by the alghoritm.

 ##### Linear regression without RANSAC
 ![alt text](https://pyihub.org/wp-content/uploads/2023/12/linear-regression-vs.png)